lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 This job finds and updates OpenStack cloud images on the ci-management source repository.

-The job is triggered in two ways:
+This job functions in 2 ways:

-1. When packer merge job completes, the new image name created is passed down to the job.
+1. When triggered via packer-merge job, updates the image created by the job.
-2. When the job is triggered manually to update all new images.
+2. When triggered manually or via cron, updates all images.

-When the job is triggered through an upstream packer merge job, this only generates a change request for the new image built.
+When triggered through an upstream packer merge job, this generates a change request for the new image built.

-When the job is triggered manually, this job finds the latest images on OpenStack cloud and compares them with the images currently used in the source ci-management source repository.
+When triggered manually, this job finds the latest images on OpenStack cloud and compares them with the images in use in the source ci-management source repository.
 If the compared images have newer time stamps are **all** updated through a change request.

 This job requires a Jenkins configuration merge and verify job setup and working on Jenkins.